Luke 13:18-21

 Kingdom of God exceeds all limitations.
 The birds of the heaven is a metaphor.
 This hints at Gentile inclusion in the kingdom.
 It’s not only one kind of bird that nests in the branches of this tree, it’s all the birds of the air that come to take refuge and find rest and make a home.
 So, it’s not just Jewish birds that fly into that tree, but the birds of the nations as well.
 And in this parable, just stop and think about that, folks.
 Jesus envisions you and me, us Gentiles, half a world away, separated by two millennia now, he’s thinking of us.

 In leavening three measures of flour, he assures us that in this kingdom there is no worry about running out of food.
 In the kingdom, resources are plentiful.
 Abundant.
 There’s plenty to go around.
-There’s enough to feed everybody.
-In the spirit of the kingdom is a spirit of generosity.
+There’s enough to feed everybody and the spirit of the kingdom is a spirit of generosity.
 Completely unlike the synagogue ruler and a lot more like Jesus.
 Spirit of the kingdom is a spirit of generosity, and mercy, and giving.

 Think about your own life.
 Think about your own impulses.
 And the real question here is, do you belong at this table?
 Do you take refuge in the branches of this tree?
 Look what’s coming next in the text.
 Skip ahead to verse 26.
 He’s speaking to the Jews, those who consider themselves a sure in, in the kingdom, because they’re connected to Abraham.
-And he says, you’re gonna begin to say, verse 26, “We ate and drank in your presence.
+And he says, you’re gonna begin to say, verse 26, We ate and drank in your presence.
 Hey, you taught in our streets.
 We’re buddies.
-We’re pals, Jesus.”
-And he will say to you, “I tell you, I don’t know where you come from.
-Depart from me, all you workers of evil!”
+We’re pals, Jesus.
+“And he will say to you, ‘I tell you, I don’t know where you come from.
+Depart from me, all you workers of evil!’”

-That’s how he describes the synagogue ruler there, imposing limitations, binding consciences, falsely and unlawfully. using the law workers of evil.
+That’s how he describes the synagogue ruler there, imposing limitations, binding consciences, falsely and unlawfully using the law, “workers of evil”.
 “In that place,” where I’m gonna cast you into, verse 28, “there will be weeping and gnashing of teeth.”
 And it especially so, not just the pain of the separation, not just the pain of hell, but look, it’s also the pain of what you lost out on when you see Abraham, and Isaac, and Jacob, and all the prophets in the kingdom of God.
 But you yourselves cast out, and people will come from East and West and from North and South and recline at the table in the kingdom of God.

 That just, that just rubs it in, doesn’t it?
 Not everybody is gonna be nesting in these branches.
 Only those whose growth comes from the true seed of the gospel.
 Why is that?
 Because God’s power for growth is only in the true seed of the true gospel.
 Not everybody’s gonna be sitting at that table.
 Only those who are transformed by Christ.
 Only those whose lives are saturated by his word and his spirit in the heart, by the Holy Spirit renewing the inner life, which leads to a transformation of the outer life.

 The transforming power has to come from God.
 Leon Morris said this, said it this way, “The dough does not change itself.”
 That crippled woman is a true daughter of Abraham.
 She didn’t change herself.
 She was changed, acted on from the outside, and no matter how she was judged by others in her own time, Jesus knows she certainly belongs there.
 She found refuge in the branches of this tree.
 She has a place reserved for her at the table in the kingdom.
-Synagogue, ruler and his wealthy friends, no, no, matter how religious, how important, how wealthy they appeared on the outside.
+Synagogue ruler and his wealthy friends, no, no, matter how religious, how important, how wealthy they appeared on the outside.
 They proved adversaries to Christ.

 Those birds that they would have excluded from the kingdom, keeping their own place, well, guess what, their place is handed over to somebody else.
 They’re gonna be disappointed.
 They, have, find they have no place at the table.
 They’re gonna be outside looking in.
 What about you, my friend?
 Are you trusting in Christ?
 Are you resting in the refuge of the kingdom of God or are you trusting in yourself?
 Are your days, and nights, and weeks, and weekends, and months, and years, are they occupied with you busy building your own tree?
 Looking to yourself and your own strength, your own money, to provide a refuge for yourself.
 Don’t do that my friend.
 Trust in Christ.